Forecast for the development of fintech trends: banking applications will be replaced by embedded finance

 Sometimes, paying for a purchase hurts.
-Paying with cash causes consumers' physical pain.
+Paying with cash causes consumers physical pain.
 In some cases, that pain can be enough to make someone reconsider a purchase.
 Embedded payments make buying pretty much pain-free for customers.
-Instead of having to dig into their wallet for cash or find their credit card, a consumer using an app with an embedded payment program simply taps a few buttons and they're all set.
+Instead of digging into their wallet for cash or finding their credit card, a consumer using an app with an embedded payment program simply taps a few buttons and they're all set.

 Examples of programs that feature embedded payments include ride-sharing apps like Uber or Lyft.
 When you take a ride using one of those companies, you don't have to hand the driver cash at the end or pull out a debit or credit card to pay.
 Instead, you complete the transaction in the app after the ride is over.

 Fans of the coffee chain Starbucks can also use embedded payments.
 The app lets people order and pay from their phones.
 It also rewards them with points, which can be redeemed for future purchases.

 Debit cards allow companies to simplify the process of paying contractors or employees.
 Instead of cutting checks or issuing direct deposits, companies can deliver payments to their own branded credit cards.
 In exchange for a white-label debit card, the company can agree to pay the card-issuer all or some of the interchange fee.

 One example of a company that uses cards to streamline payments is PayPal.
 Users have the option of linking their PayPal account to their bank account.
 They can also apply for the company's cash card, which gives them direct access to the balance in the PayPal account.
 Instead of waiting a day or two for the cash to hit their checking account, a person with a cash card can use it immediately by paying with the card or using it at an ATM.